dwk601/dwk601/README.md

 - 👋 Hi, I’m @dwk601
 - 👀 I’m interested in Data Science, and Full stack development
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently learning Data Analysis, and Computer Science
 - 💞️ I’m looking to collaborate on Web development project
 - 📫 How to reach me IG @dwkimmy601